 Jamie Dunlop - Deputy Chief Executive

-Rosy Burgess - Events Officer
+Rosy Burgess - Events and Campaigns Officer

 Samantha Flood - Finance Executive